 - remained on the scene until medical assistance arrived.3

-A first-time violation of BPC 25662 is treated as a California infraction.4 The offense is punishable by:
+A first-time violation of BPC 25662 is treated as an infraction.4 The offense is punishable by:

 - a fine of $250, or